-The prisoner miscount creates a multitude of problems for people who use census data for planning and research purposes.
-Counting large populations of prisoners as local residents leads to misleading conclusions about the size and growth of communities.
+The miscount of incarcerated people creates a multitude of problems for people who use census data for planning and research purposes.
+Counting large populations of incarcerated people as local residents leads to misleading conclusions about the size and growth of communities.

 Crediting large numbers of incarcerated people to the often sparsely populated counties that contain prisons leads to misleading conclusions about the size, nature and growth of communities.